-“Mutual respect is the foundation of every solid relationship — and the best way to create mutual respect is to first show respect.”
+“Mutual respect is the foundation of solid relationships.
+The best way to create mutual respect is to first show respect.”

-If you do establish a retainer with a creative professional or studio, they are NOT a subordinate.
-They are NOT an employee.
+If you do establish a retainer with a creative professional or studio, understand they are NOT your employee.
 As business owners themselves, they are EQUALS.
-Think: strategic partners rather than just a “hired-gun”.

 Retainer Contract Terms, Scope and Fees

 Retainer contract terms vary and can depend upon what the graphic designer or studio offers.
-The details and scope of work are clearly outlined within a contract.
-This will include how may hours per month, the tasks that will be performed and the fee.
+The details and scope of work will be clearly outlined within a contract/agreement.
+This will include the tasks that will be performed and the monthly fee.